 While ever bike is a custom bike where we work one on one with you remotely to ensure you get the bike the best fits your budget and riding style, we find that that most folks adventures will align nicely with one of the following build packages.

-though you could easily do either style of riding with either build.
-Both start around $3k give or take and we can add on as many additional adventury goodies as you might want in the form of racks, bags, dynamo powered lights and the ability to charge up your USB devices while you ride using our self-power options.
+though you could easily do either style of riding with either build and we can add on as many additional adventury goodies as you might want in the form of racks, bags, dynamo powered lights and the ability to charge up your USB devices while you ride using our self-power options.
 Either style will let you have a choice of traditional drop / road bars or one of the alternative flatter bars that are out there these days (Jones Loop Bars, Velo Orange Crazy Bars, Surly Sunrise bars etc) depending on how you would like your cockpit and positioning to come out.

 OPTION C: the full MBW custom